Ousmane Dembélé

-Dembélé began his career at Rennes before joining Borussia Dortmund in 2016.
-He won the DFB-Pokal with Dortmund in the 2016–17 season, scoring a goal in the final.
-A year later, he transferred to Barcelona for an initial fee of €105 million, becoming at the time the joint-second most expensive footballer ever alongside compatriot Paul Pogba.
-Dembélé subsequently won the double of La Liga and Copa del Rey in an injury-riddled first season in Spain.
+Dembélé began his professional career at Rennes, where he was named Ligue 1 Young Player of the Year in his sole season with the first team.
+In 2016, he transferred to German club Borussia Dortmund, winning the DFB-Pokal in his debut campaign and scoring in the final.
+Regarded as one of the most promising young talents in world football, he joined Spanish side Barcelona in 2017 for an initial fee of €105 million, making him at the time the joint-second most expensive player in history, alongside Paul Pogba and behind Neymar.
+Although he did not fully meet the expectations placed on him at the club, Dembélé won multiple domestic honors with Barcelona, including three La Liga, two Copa del Rey, and two Supercopa de España titles.

+Dembélé returned to France in 2023, signing with Paris Saint-Germain for a fee of €50.4 million.
+In the 2024–25 season, he experienced a resurgence in his career, contributing 33 goals and 15 assists in 49 appearances as PSG won a continental treble.
+He was named Ligue 1 Player of the Year and UEFA Champions League Player of the Season, as well as finishing as the Ligue 1 top scorer.
+His performances earned him the 2025 Ballon d'Or.

 After winning 20 caps and scoring five goals at youth level, Dembélé made his senior international debut for France in 2016.
-He was a member of the France squad that won the 2018 FIFA World Cup, also featuring at UEFA Euro 2020 and the 2022 World Cup.
+He was a member of the France squad that won the 2018 FIFA World Cup, also featuring at UEFA Euro 2020, the 2022 World Cup (finishing as runners-up) and Euro 2024.

 Early life and career

 Dembélé was born in Vernon, Eure, in Normandy.
 His mother is Mauritanian-Senegalese from Waly Diantang, while his father is Malian.
 He took his first footballing steps in nearby Évreux, first at ALM Évreux and then at Évreux FC 27 between the ages of 12 and 13.